 The Community Development Block Grant (CDBG) Program is a flexible funding resource that can be used for both housing and community development activities, including those that revitalize neighborhoods, promote economic development, and improve community facilities, infrastructure and services in low-moderate income communities.
 The City administers this program and anticipates receiving $1.6 million each year.

 The HOME Investment Partnerships (HOME) Program supports building, buying, and/or rehabilitating affordable housing for rent, homeownership, or provides direct rental assistance to low-income residents.
 The City administers this program and anticipates receiving $750,000 each year.

 Neighborhood Revitalization Strategy Area

-The City is also seeking to update and amend our Neighborhood Revitalization Strategy Area (NRSA), which targets areas in Downtown Aurora with higher concentrations of lower-income households.
+The City amended the Neighborhood Revitalization Strategy Area (NRSA), which targets areas in Downtown Aurora with higher concentrations of lower-income households.
 In areas designated as an NRSA, HUD allows greater flexibility that allows economic development activities to take place with CDBG funds.
 To learn more about NRSAs, visit HUDs CDBG Handbook.

 How to Participate?

 The Citizen Participation Plan guides the way we engage with the community during this process, which will give residents, organizations, and other stakeholders an opportunity to help shape the Consolidated Plan and comment on a draft prior to the submission to HUD.
 The process will include both formal and informal opportunities for participation.

 Chris Ragona, Community Development Manager